-Air pollution very heavily affects not only our respiratory system, but also our heart.
+Air pollution very heavily affects not only our respiratory system but also our heart.
 So it’s important to at least maintain fresh air in our homes.
-Due to excessive moisture, houses can start getting dust mites or mold which is extremely dangerous to human respiratory system and overall health.
+Due to excessive moisture, houses can start getting dust mites or mold which is extremely dangerous to the human respiratory system and overall health.

 Suitable environments should not cause discomfort.
-You should not feel headaches, have a dry cough or itchy eyes.
-The rooms or the walls should not contain black spots, and if they appear you can suspect that something is wrong with them microclimate.
+You should not feel headaches, have a dry cough or have itchy eyes.
+The rooms or the walls should not contain black spots, and if they appear you can suspect that something is wrong with their microclimate.